For the Adherent of Pop Culture

 The Chinese characters on the gun sight above represent: Power Consumption; Meters; Apex; Meters; Angle; "Ping" sound; "Ping" sound.
 (Source: Firefly-Serenity Chinese Pinyinary)

-Obviously, Mal would later go on to name his Firefly-class transport ship the Serenity after this battle in which his side all but lost the war.
+Obviously, Mal would later go on to name his Firefly-class transport ship Serenity after this battle in which his side all but lost the war.

 At 5:15 on the DVD, we can see the explosive goo is already in place around the airlock control even though we won't see Mal apply it until 23 seconds later.

-Both Jayne and Zoe use the word "humped" here in place of "fucked", as in, upon detecting an approaching Alliance cruiser, "If they find us at all, we're humped."
+Both Jayne and Zoe use the word "humped" here in place of "fucked", as in upon detecting an approaching Alliance cruiser, "If they find us at all, we're humped."

 Notice that at 7:45 on the DVD, the vertical pylon of the Alliance ship seen on screen has the ship's name, Dortmunder, painted on it.
 Possibly the Dortmunder is a reference to the fictional character John Dortmunder, a somewhat light-hearted thief (not unlike our Firefly protagonists) in a series of novels and stories by Donald E. Westlake.